hashicorp/terraform/website/docs/commands/show.html.markdown

 terraform state will be displayed in plain text.
 For more information, see [_Sensitive Data in State_](/docs/state/sensitive-data.html).

+## json output

+When `terraform show -json` is run with a path to a Terraform state file or no path, a json representation of the current state will be shown.

+When `terraform show -json` is run with a path to a Terraform plan file, a json representation of the plan, configuration, and current state will be shown.

 ## Usage

 Usage: `terraform show [options] [path]`